artemis-beta/noteTeX/README.md

 ## Future Development

-noteTeX will soon have the feature to add existing TeX files (such as tables) into the report.
++ noteTeX will soon have the feature to add existing TeX files (such as tables) into the report.

++ Additional function to allow the user to attach their own captions (currently noteTeX uses the filename).